 Why Should I Get Involved with CASE?

-If you’re invested in creating and cultivating positive relations among school children and young people in Northern Ireland and the Border Counties of Ireland, CASE can facilitate and support your efforts.
+If you’re invested in creating and cultivating positive relations among school children and young people in Northern Ireland and the Border Counties of Ireland, CASE can provide an overview on collaborative work under Shared Education.

 What Teachers Say About CASE: